gauge-sh/tach/docs/usage/interfaces.md

----
-title: Interfaces
+# Interfaces
----

-A module can adopt a public interface by matching interface rules in [`tach.toml`](./configuration#interfaces).
+A module can adopt a public interface by matching interface rules in [`tach.toml`](configuration.md#interfaces).

 ## How does it work?

-When Tach is checking imports from a module with a [public interface](./configuration#interfaces), it will verify that the import matches one of the `expose` patterns.
+When Tach is checking imports from a module with a [public interface](configuration.md#interfaces), it will verify that the import matches one of the `expose` patterns.
 This prevents other modules from becoming coupled to implementation details, and makes future changes easier.

 ### Example